How to file Minnesota’s annual report

 Minnesota keeps things simple: almost every business renewal hits the same calendar-year finish line.
 Your corporation, LLC, partnership, cooperative, or religious corporation must file its annual renewal by December 31 each year.

 Charitable organizations follow a different clock.
-If your charity registers with the Attorney General, the annual financial report is due July 15 when you operate on a calendar year, or the 15th day of the seventh month after whatever fiscal year you choose.
+If your charity registers with the Attorney General, the annual report is due on the 15th day of the seventh month after your fiscal year-end (July 15 for calendar-year organizations).
+A four-month extension is available if requested on or before the due date.

 Filing fees